KaruzoHikari/ActionReaction/README.md

 # ActionReaction
+[🇪🇸] ActionReaction es un script de Perl que balancea ecuaciones químicas sencillas automáticamente. <br>
-ActionReaction is a script that balances basic chemical equations automatically.
+[🇬🇧] ActionReaction is a Perl script that balances basic chemical equations automatically.

+# How to use
+The script is developed in the Perl programming language.
+Once installed, simply launch it as:
+- `perl ActionReaction.pl`